-Mission: Helping People Walk with Jesus
+Reach Out's Mission: Helping People Reach Out for Jesus

-Here at Grace Community Church, we currently have eight missionaries or organizations that we support as they reach out to the communities around us, as well as those that are far away from us.
+Here at Grace Community Church, we currently have nine missionaries or organizations that we support as they reach out to the communities around us, as well as those that are far away from us.

 We trust that God uses our support through prayer and giving, and that He is accomplishing His will throughout the world.